guluc3m/loc/source/includes/_v1_matches.md

 Leave a match before it begins.
 This implies that the user will automatically leave any party they are in and their [`MatchParticipant`](#matchparticipant) record will be deleted.

+A party leader cannot leave until the party is empty.

 ### HTTP Request